MicrosoftDocs/azure-media-services/media-services/latest/encode-concept.md

 - All values for height and width on AVC content must be a multiple of four.
 - In Azure Media Services v3, all of the encoding bitrates are in bits per second.
 This is different from the presets with our v2 APIs, which used kilobits/second as the unit.
 For example, if the bitrate in v2 was specified as 128 (kilobits/second), in v3 it would be set to 128000 (bits/second).

-### Customizing presets

-Media Services fully supports customizing all values in presets to meet your specific encoding needs and requirements.

 ## Preset schema